-Therefore, if $\pi(x)$ and $\pi(y)$ are terminal units, they define the two ends of $\pi(x,y)$, and so we are done.
+Therefore, if $\pi(x)$ and $\pi(y)$ are terminal units in ${\cal H}$, $P=\pi(x,y)$, and we are done.
 If $x$ is a stretched unit, consider the strip corresponding to any minimal cut defined by a structural edge from $\pi(x)$.
-It follows from {\textsc{Distinctness Property}} (Theorem \ref{thm:distinct-nodes-in-strip}) that $x$ appears in this strip as a non-terminal along with all edges that are incident on it in ${\cal F}$.
+It follows from {\textsc{Distinctness Property}} (Theorem \ref{thm:distinct-nodes-in-strip}) that $x$ appears as a non-terminal in this strip.
+It follows from Lemma \ref{lem:deciding-the-terminal-for-a-stretched-unit} that $y$ belongs to a terminal in this strip since $\pi(x)\cap \pi(y)=\emptyset$.
 So $(x,y)$ also appears in this strip, and hence, is distinguished by the minimal cut.
-Hence $\pi(x)$ forms the initial part of $\pi(x,y)$.
-Using similar reasoning, $\pi(y)$ forms the final part of $\pi(x,y)$.
+Hence, $\pi(x)$ is a subpath of $\pi(x,y)$.
+Using similar reasoning, $\pi(y)$ is also a subpath of $\pi(x,y)$.
+Recall that path $P$ shares just one node with $\pi(x)$ and one node with $\pi(y)$.
+Thus, $\pi(x,y)=\pi(x)::P::\pi(y)$.
+Hence, $\pi(x)$ forms the initial part and $\pi(y)$ forms the final part of $\pi(x,y)$.

 Suppose $\pi(x)\cap \pi(y)\not=\emptyset$.
 Surely, at least one of $x$ and $y$ has to be a stretched unit.
 Without loss of generality, assume $x$ is a stretched unit.
 If $y$ is a terminal unit, it follows from Lemma \ref{cor: unidirectional-property}(1) that $\pi(y)$ must be one of the endpoints of $\pi(x)$.
 If $y$ is a stretched unit, it follows from Lemma \ref{cor: unidirectional-property}(2) that $\pi(x)\cap \pi(y)$ is a prefix or a suffix of $\pi(x)$.
 In all these cases, $\pi(x)$ forms the initial part, and $\pi(y)$ forms the final part of $\pi(x,y)$. \end{proof}